NativeScript/docs-v7/docs/tooling/ios-watch-apps.md

 10. The application will be deployed and started on your iOS device/simulator.
 Make sure that the test iPhone is already paired with the testing iWatch.
 Once the iOS app starts, the Watch app will be automatically deployed on the testing iWatch device.

 > **Note:** As of May 2019 the feature is still in _BETA_.
-Please report all issues, bugs and features related to the WatchOS feature in [the tracking issue](https://github.com/NativeScript/nativescript-cli/issues/4541#issue-433686622).
+Please report all issues, bugs and features related to the WatchOS functionality in [the tracking issue](https://github.com/NativeScript/nativescript-cli/issues/4541#issue-433686622).